TGOSS1984/text_adventure_game/readme.md

 - Boss fights and lore-driven enemy encounters
 - Bonfire system to rest and restore health/Estus
 - Save/Load functionality with session storage and JSON backup
-- Responsive Flask web interface with gothic-themed styling
+- Responsive Flask web interface with gothic-themed styling using html & CSS
+- This project was primarily for use of python but as I decided to add some visual style to it using flask I wanted to also add more immersion by adding some themed music whihc be manually controlled by the user

 ---